This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 Best Hotels in San Francisco's Japantown

-The most noticeable change to Japantown in the recent years is the opening of bona fide, fashionable hotels, solidifying the neighborhood as a destination for tourists (and staycationers) who come for the area's Japanese culture as well as for the foodie scene in neighboring Fillmore and Western Addition.
+The most noticeable change to Japantown in the recent years is the opening of bona fide, fashionable hotels, solidifying the neighborhood as a destination for tourists (and staycationers) who come for the area's Japanese culture as well as for the foodie scene here and in neighboring Fillmore and Western Addition.

-This year's major revamp of Joie de Vivre's Hotel Kabuki (1625 Post St.) is luring locals back to the 'hood with posh contemporary design, lofty open spaces that feel inviting for meetings or just a moment of downtime, and a refreshed cocktail bar and restaurant serving kitschy drinks and Japanese-inflected fare.
+Joie de Vivre's Hotel Kabuki (1625 Post St.) is luring locals to the 'hood with posh contemporary design, lofty open spaces that feel inviting for meetings or just a moment of downtime, and a cocktail bar and restaurant serving kitschy drinks and Japanese-inflected fare.
 Those with keys can enjoy modern-zen-style rooms with poppy art and cascading rain showers. // Nearby, competitor Kimpton Hotels is raising the stakes at Hotel Buchanan (1800 Sutter St.), where the tchotchke styling of the former anime-inspired Hotel Tomo has given way to sophisticated interiors by SF designer Nicole Hollis.
 Whiskey is a thing here—perhaps a nod to Japan's love of the stuff—so look for the light fixture made from 3,100 whiskey bottles.
 All 131 rooms have a curated ambiance including shibori-print pillows and kimono robes.